xim3320/SPaRTAN/SPaRTAN_python/README.md

 P_train = normalize(P_train, axis=1) #normalize by row
 Y_train = normalize(Y_train, axis=0) #normalize by column
 ```
-#### Create object of the model class
+**Then we train the model with cross validation**
 SPaRTAN model is integrated into a python class.
-We first need to initilize the object of class with
+We first need to initilize the object of the class

 ```sh
 reg = SPaRTAN()
 ```
-#### train the model with possible combination of parameters of each spliting fold
 For each fold, we train the model with D, P_train, Y_train and test value of 4 parameters by calling function fit of the class

 ```sh
  reg.fit( D, P_train, Y_train, lamda = lamda_choice, rsL2 = rsL2_test, spectrumA = spectrumA_test, pectrumB = spectrumB_test)
 ```

-#### predict the gene expression
 After train the model with fit function, we then predict Y_test_predict with test set of P(P_test) and extract the correlation between predicted Y and observed Y
 ```sh
 Y_test_pred = reg.predict(P_test)
 ```
-#### get the correlation of predicted gene expression and observed expression
-For each fold, and each combination of parameters, calculate the correlation between predicted Y_test_pred and observed Y_test.
+For each fold and each combination of parameters, calculate the correlation between predicted Y_test_pred and observed Y_test.
 The best parameters will be dtermined based on the average correlatin value of all folds on test set.
 ```sh
 corr = reg.corr(Y_test_pred, Y_test)
 ```
-#### complete implementatioin of cross-validation
+**complete implementatioin of cross-validation**
 ```sh
 D = normalize(D, axis=0)